Envision Language

 Labeled arguments (advanced)

-Some functions, but only some functions, requires labeled arguments where arguments are specified via a label instead.
+Some functions, but only some functions, require labeled arguments where arguments are specified via a label instead.
 Labeled arguments are newline-separated.
-Let’s illustrate this with forest.regress:
+Let’s illustrate this with forest.regress

 table Products = with